Panama Canal Cruise

 So three chambers is a compromise between the amount of water used to transit a ship and the time required to complete the transit.

 [Added note] Water usage is important to the Panama Canal.
 Panama has a wet season and a dry season.
-To help store water for Gatun Lake, the Chagres River was dammed upstream to create Madden Lake.
-During the dry season, water is released from Madden Lake to keep the level of Gatun Lake to 85 feet above sea level.
+To help store water for Gatun Lake, the Chagres River was dammed upstream to create Madden Lake (now Lake Alajuela) During the dry season, water is released from Madden Lake to keep the level of Gatun Lake at 85 feet above sea level.

 This year Panama has been experiencing drought conditions.
 Madden Lake has already been drained so there's no more reserve of water.
 The level of Gatun Lake has fallen to the point that the canal authority has had to reduce the limit for ship draft.
 If a container ship arrives with draft that exceeds the allowed limit, they can offload some of the containers, ship them across the isthmus by train, then reload them on the other side.